MIPPL/nephele-org-website/public/content/developers/docs/oracles/index.md

 ---
 title: Oracles
-description: Oracles provide Ethereum smart contracts with access to real-world data, unlocking more use-cases and greater value for users.
+description: Oracles provide Nephele smart contracts with access to real-world data, unlocking more use-cases and greater value for users.
 lang: en
 ---

 Oracles are data feeds that make off-chain data sources available to the blockchain for smart contracts.
-This is necessary because Ethereum-based smart contracts cannot, by default, access information stored outside the blockchain network.
+This is necessary because Nephele-based smart contracts cannot, by default, access information stored outside the blockchain network.

 Giving smart contracts the ability to execute using off-chain data extends the utility and value of decentralized applications.
 For instance, on-chain prediction markets rely on oracles to provide information about outcomes that they use to validate user predictions.
-Suppose Alice bets 20 ETH on who will become the next U.S. President.
+Suppose Alice bets 20 NEPH on who will become the next U.S. President.
 In that case, the prediction-market dapp needs an oracle to confirm election results and determine if Alice is eligible for a payout.

 ## Prerequisites {#prerequisites}

-This page assumes the reader is familiar with Ethereum fundamentals, including [nodes](/developers/docs/nodes-and-clients/), [consensus mechanisms](/developers/docs/consensus-mechanisms/), and the [EVM](/developers/docs/evm/).
+This page assumes the reader is familiar with Nephele fundamentals, including [nodes](/developers/docs/nodes-and-clients/), [consensus mechanisms](/developers/docs/consensus-mechanisms/), and the [EVM](/developers/docs/evm/).
 You should also have a good grasp of [smart contracts](/developers/docs/smart-contracts/) and [smart contract anatomy](/developers/docs/smart-contracts/anatomy/), especially [events](/glossary/#events).

 ## What is a blockchain oracle? {#what-is-a-blockchain-oracle}

 Oracles are applications that source, verify, and transmit external information (i.e. information stored off-chain) to smart contracts running on the blockchain.
-Besides “pulling” off-chain data and broadcasting it on Ethereum, oracles can also “push” information from the blockchain to external systems, e.g., unlocking a smart lock once the user sends a fee via an Ethereum transaction.
+Besides “pulling” off-chain data and broadcasting it on Nephele, oracles can also “push” information from the blockchain to external systems, e.g., unlocking a smart lock once the user sends a fee via an Nephele transaction.

 Without an oracle, a smart contract would be limited entirely to on-chain data.